SystemsApproach/private5g/software.rst

 Download Aether OnRamp
 -------------------------------

-Once ready, clone the Aether OnRamp repo on this target deployment machine:
+Once ready, clone the Aether OnRamp repo on this target deployment
+machine:

 .. literalinclude:: code/clone.sh

 You will then execute the sequence of Makefiles targets described in the rest of this appendix.
-After each of these steps, run the following command to verify that the specified set of Kubernetes namespaces are operational.
+After each of these steps, run the following command to verify that the specified set of Kubernetes namespaces are operational:

 .. literalinclude:: code/kubectl.sh